 Program Cost & Funding

-- Tuition for RAISE core courses is $300 per class, which typically includes all instructional
+Tuition for RAISE courses is $300 per class, which typically includes all instructional materials.

-Although core coursework is not eligible for financial aid, all other coursework is eligible for scholarships through the Rock Valley College Foundation.
+Students are eligible to apply for scholarships through the Rock Valley College Foundation.